qxseb/qxseb/README.md

 I am interested in JS, Lua, C# and many more.

-You can reach me on Discord: qxseb#6432
+You can reach me on Discord: vxmpseb

 <!---
 qxseb/qxseb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.